chetools/float_cam/README.md

 ## Who/Why?
-I am a Chemical Engineering professor at UC and developed this tool for my online lectures.
+I am a Chemical Engineering professor at the University of Cincinnati and developed this tool for my online lectures.
+My college students love it, but middle and high school kids whom I teach and inspire to love STEM, get an absolute kick from this.
-But found it to be even more beneficial with younger kids when pursuing my passion for sparking the love of learning among middle and high school kids.

 Intense, NO FEAR Learning for Kids - you'd be amazed what your kids can accomplish with the right online environment - carloscomail@gmail.com